Normal pressure hydrocephalus (NPH)

 Rarer causes of dementia

-Symptoms include difficulties with walking, dementia and urinary incontinence.
-In most cases the cause is unknown, but it sometimes develops after recovery from a head injury, brain haemorrhage (a bleed in the brain) or severe meningitis (an infection of the tissue surrounding the brain).
+For most people who have NPH, the cause of the condition is not known.
+It sometimes develops after a person has recovered from a head injury, a brain haemorrhage (bleeding in the brain) or severe meningitis (an infection of the tissue that surrounds the brain).

 Shine - spina bifida and hydrocephalus